Microsoft

 Visio Standard and Professional

 Deploying per-device licenses on a shared server is permitted.
-But it is tricky to manage license compliance, so we do not advise doing so.
+However, managing license compliance per client device is tricky, so we do not advise doing so.

 Here is what you must consider: